 “Those hoping to take their first step onto the ladder soon, may well just have seen it pulled up even further out of reach.”

-Not all experts believe that stamp duty being cut is a negative initiative.
-Dominic Agace at Winkworth told Country Life: “Some big and welcome changes [were] initiated with a long overdue reduction of the extremely negative stamp duty, which hopefully now will allow a better functioning housing ladder.
+Not all experts believe that stamp duty being cut is a harmful initiative.
+Dominic Agace at Winkworth told Country Life: “Some big and welcome changes [were] initiated with a long overdue reduction of the extremely negative stamp duty, which hopefully now will allow a better-functioning housing ladder.
 It is vital we get new buyers on the ladder.”

 [Read more: How much can landlords increase the rent?]